AryaGosuDev/VulkanVFX/README.md

 worlds such that the natural movement of an avatar in a chosen virtual world can be visualized.

 ## How to Install and Run the Project
-The project can be cloned and opened on VS 2019 +
+The project can be cloned and opened on VS 2019+.

 ## How to Use the Project
-Open in VS and run as debug
+Open in VS and run as debug.

 ## Current Features
-* Deferred Rendering Pipeline
+* Deferred Rendering Pipeline.
-* Multi threaded frustum culling algorithm to prune large sections of geometry per frame
+* Multi threaded frustum culling algorithm to prune large sections of geometry per frame.
-* Shadow Mapping
+* Shadow Mapping.
-* ImGUI
+* ImGUI.

 ## Needed Features
-* Particle systems
+* Particle systems.
-* Non-particle pixel shader effects
+* Non-particle pixel shader effects.
-* More detailed Shadow Mapping ( Cascading shadow maps )
+* More detailed Shadow Mapping ( Cascading shadow maps ).
-* Implementation of Low Poly geometry for distance rendering
+* Implementation of Low Poly geometry for distance rendering.
-* Ray-traced shadows
+* Ray-traced shadows.

 ## How to Contribute to the Project

-1. Fork the project
+1. Fork the project.
-2. Create your feature branch (git checkout -b feature/AmazingFeature)
+2. Create your feature branch (git checkout -b feature/AmazingFeature).
-3. Commit your changes (git commit -m 'Add some AmazingFeature')
+3. Commit your changes (git commit -m 'Add some AmazingFeature').
-4. Push to the branch (git push origin feature/AmazingFeature)
+4. Push to the branch (git push origin feature/AmazingFeature).
-5. Open a pull request
+5. Open a pull request.